bentyeh/resources/bioinformatics/pipelines.md

 # Snakemake

+> Snakemake offers a domain specific language (DSL) for defining workflows... the language extends the syntax of Python with **directives** to define rules and other workflow specific controls.
+Technically, this is implemented as a hierarchy of [Mealy machines](https://en.wikipedia.org/wiki/Mealy_machine), each of which is responsible for one of the directives offered by the Snakemake DSL. [[docs](https://snakemake.readthedocs.io/en/v9.4.0/project_info/codebase.html), emphasis mine]

 Cancelling jobs
-- If a job exits with exit code other than 0, then the output files of that job (defined under the `output:` directive of the Snakefile) is automatically deleted by Snakemake.
+- If a job exits with exit code other than 0, then the output files of that job (defined under the `output:` directive of the Snakefile) are automatically deleted by Snakemake.
 - If the main snakemake program is stopped via Ctrl+C (SIGINT signal), then the output of files of jobs running at the time are NOT deleted but instead considered "incomplete."
   - Incomplete outputs can be identified by running `snakemake --dry-run` (WITHOUT using `--rerun-incomplete`).
   - Example: There is a bug in the script for a rule that results in some outputs being generated correctly (with exit code 0) and others causing the script to produce an output but hang indefinitely.